1980 Atlantic hurricane season

 The 1980 Atlantic hurricane season featured nine hurricanes, the most since 1969.
+This hurricane season was fairly active, with sixteen tropical cyclones forming, eleven of which strengthened into named tropical storms.
 The season officially began on June 1, 1980, and lasted until November 30, 1980.
-These dates conventionally delimit the period of each year when most tropical cyclones form in the Atlantic Ocean.
-The season was fairly active, with sixteen tropical cyclones forming, eleven of which intensified into a tropical storm.
 It was the first time since the 1971 season that there were no active tropical cyclones in the Atlantic basin during the month of June.
 The season occurred during an ENSO-neutral phase, having neither an El Niño nor a La Niña.

-Three tropical cyclones in the Atlantic Ocean in 1980 were notable.
-Hurricane Allen was the then-earliest Category 5 hurricane on record, reaching that intensity on August 5.
+The three most notable storms of the season were Hurricane Allen, Tropical Storm Hermine, and Hurricane Jeanne.
+Allen was the then-earliest Category 5 hurricane in the calendar year on record, reaching that intensity on August 5.
 The storm devastated portions of the Caribbean, Mexico, and the United States.
-Overall, Allen caused about $2.57 billion and at least 269 deaths.
-Tropical Storm Hermine caused significant flooding in Mexico, which resulted in at least 38 fatalities.
-Hurricane Jeanne was one of only four tropical cyclones at hurricane intensity to enter the Gulf of Mexico and not make landfall.
+Overall, Allen caused about $1.57 billion and at least 269 deaths.
+Hermine caused significant flooding in southern Mexico, which resulted in at least 38 fatalities.
+Jeanne was one of only a few tropical cyclones to enter the Gulf of Mexico at hurricane intensity and not make landfall.